University at Albany, SUNY: Uptown Campus

 The Uptown Campus, the university's main campus, is located mostly in Albany, with a small portion (a dorm "quad" and the athletics complex) spilling into the McKownville neighborhood in the neighboring town of Guilderland (official address: 1400 Washington Avenue in Albany).
 Its visual effect has been described as "Dazzling one-of-a-kind" by architectural critic Thomas A. Gaines, who called it "a formal masterpiece" and "a study in classical romanticism."
-Designed in 1961-1962 by noted American architect Edward Durell Stone and constructed from 1963 to 1964, the campus bears Stone's signature style that includes towers, domes, fountains, soaring colonnades, sweeping canopies, and other architectural features typical for the era.
-Stone's campus layout emphasizes residential quadrangles, also known as "quads," surrounding the academic buildings.
+Designed in 1961–1962 by noted American architect Edward Durell Stone and constructed from 1963 to 1964, the campus bears Stone's signature style that includes towers, domes, fountains, colonnades, canopies, and other features typical for the era.
+Stone's campus layout emphasizes residential quadrangles, also known as "quads", surrounding the academic buildings.

-At the hub of the Uptown Campus is the rectangular "Academic Podium," featuring 13 three-story buildings under a single overhanging canopy roof.
+At the hub of the Uptown Campus is the rectangular "Academic Podium", featuring 13 three-story buildings under a single overhanging canopy roof.
 The Podium's showpiece is a central pool with fountains and an off-center circular bell tower, or "Carillon", which also serves as a water storage reservoir.
 In April 2012, the university undertook a complete renovation of the main fountain and water tower area, as well as of the Campus Center fountain.
 There is LED lighting in the base of the fountain, and a new, more interactive center element with seating areas.
 Completion of the project is scheduled for fall 2013.

 The domed Main Library, the Performing Arts Center, and Campus Center face the pool from the west, east and south, respectively.
-The Campus Center was under construction from Spring 2015 and was finally completed Fall of 2017 adding more space and dining options for student.
+The Campus Center was under construction from Spring 2015 and was finally completed Fall of 2017 adding more space and dining options for students.
 To the north is a grand entrance, which welcomes visitors by way of a "great lawn" (Collins Circle) and the university's Entry Plaza.
 Four residential quadrangles are located adjacent to the four corners of the academic podium.
 Each quad consists of a 23-story high-rise dormitory surrounded by a square of low-rise buildings.

 On the west end of the Uptown Campus is the university's meteorology and characterization tools, the National Weather Service (NWS), and the Atmospheric Sciences Research Center (ASRC).

-In addition to the Main Library, the Uptown Campus became home in 1999 to the third of the three libraries comprising UAlbany's University Libraries: the Science Library.
+In addition to the Main Library, the Uptown Campus became home in 1999 to the third of the three university libraries: the Science Library.
 Further growth occurred on the Uptown Campus in the fall of 2004, when a new Life Sciences Building opened, dedicated to basic research and education.
 New residence halls, Empire Commons and Liberty Terrace, opened in 2002 and 2012, housing up to 1,200 and 500 students, respectively, Ground was broken for a new School of Business building in October 2008.
 The 80,000-square-foot facility, located on the west side of Collins Circle, opened in August 2013.